feathersui/feathersui-website/docs/haxe-openfl/label.md

 > See [Graphics API skins](./graphics-api-skins.md) for more details about how to use [`RectangleSkin`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html) with the [`LineStyle`](https://api.feathersui.com/current/feathers/graphics/LineStyle.html) and [`FillStyle`](https://api.feathersui.com/current/feathers/graphics/FillStyle.html) enums that change its border and fill appearance.

 The appearance of the label's border or fill may be customized to change when the label is [disabled](https://api.feathersui.com/current/feathers/core/IUIControl.html#enabled).
-In the next example, setting the skin's [`disabledFill`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html#disabledFill) method makes it switch to a different fill when the label is disabled
+In the next example, setting the skin's [`disabledFill`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html#disabledFill) method makes it switch to a different fill when the label is disabled.

 ```hx
 skin.disabledFill = SolidColor(0xffcccc);